Off-Belief Learning: Related Work

-OBL is conceptually related to the Rational Speech Acts (RSA) framework~\cite{frank2012predicting}.
-RSA assumes a speaker-listener setting with grounded hints and starts out with a \emph{literal listener} (LL) that only considers the grounded information provided.
+OBL is conceptually related to the Rational Speech Acts (RSA) framework, which has been able to model and explain a large amount of human communication behavior~\cite{frank2012predicting}.
+RSA assumes a speaker-listener setting with grounded hints and starts out with a literal listener (LL) that only considers the grounded information provided.
 Like CH, RSA then introduces a hierarchy of speakers and listeners, each level defined via Bayesian reasoning (\emph{i.e.}, a best response) given the level below.
-Clearly, OBL allows us to train an analogous hierarchy and thus introduce pragmatic reasoning in a controlled fashion.
+OBL allows us to train an analogous hierarchy and thus introduce pragmatic reasoning in a controlled fashion.
 However, while RSA is mostly a conceptual framework that is focused on simple communication tasks, OBL is designed to deal with high-dimensional, complex Dec-POMDPs in which agents have to both act and communicate through their actions.
-The fact that RSA has been able to explain a large amount of human communication behavior supports the importance of OBL.

-There is a large body of work on coordination in the area of behavioral game theory.
-One of the most well-known frameworks here are focal points~\cite{schelling1980strategy}, \emph{i.e.}, common knowledge labels in the environment that allow agents to coordinate on a joint action.
-In contrast to this line of work we address the \emph{zero-shot coordination} setting~\cite{hu2020other}, where the structure of the Dec-POMDP itself needs to be used for coordination and players specifically cannot coordinate on labels.
+There is a large body of work on coordination in behavioral game theory.
+One of the most well-known frameworks is focal points~\cite{schelling1980strategy}, \emph{i.e.}, common knowledge labels in the environment that allow agents to coordinate on a joint action.
+In contrast to this line of work we address the \emph{zero-shot coordination} setting~\cite{hu2020other}, where the structure of the Dec-POMDP itself needs to be used for coordination and players specifically cannot coordinate on labels for states, actions and observations.

-In this setting \emph{Other-play} (OP)~\cite{hu2020other} has been proposed as a method to prevent agents from learning an arbitrary joint policy out of a set of equivalent but mutually incompatible ones.
-OP focuses on enforcing equivariance to symmetries in the DEC-POMDP, which must be provided as an input to the algorithm.
-While OP prevents agents from breaking symmetries of the environment to encode conventions, it does not prevent all counterfactual convention formation.
-On the other hand, OBL, by starting from grounded information, does avoid both symmetry-breaking and counterfactual convention formation when run with an appropriate $\pi_0$, and unlike OP also does not require those symmetries to be manually identified.
-Additionally, OBL specifically addresses how agents \emph{communicate} information through their actions, and is tailored for turn-based interactions rather than those with simultaneous moves.
-The differences between OP and OBL are highlighted by the different playing strategies that the OBL and OP bot develop in Hanabi, see Section~\ref{sec:result}.
-OP learns policies that use rank-hints for signalling, while OBL agents learn more human-compatible, grounded behavior.
+In this setting \emph{Other-play} (OP)~\cite{hu2020other} has been proposed as a method to prevent agents from learning equivalent but mutually incompatible policies across independent training runs.
+OP accomplishes this by enforcing equivariance of the policies under the symmetries of the Dec-POMDP, which must be provided as an input to the algorithm.
+While OP prevents agents from breaking symmetries of the environment to encode conventions, it does not prevent all arbitrary convention formation as not all of them are symmetry-breaking.